 - Maximize purchase of durable, recycled and recyclable materials

 - Fast, efficient employee access from remote locations.

 - District operations conducted in a manner that creates no more carbon emissions than are adjusted through direct projects or offset through purchase of RECs and carbon offsets

-- Sustainable actions actively promoted to all staff
+- Sustainable actions actively promoted to all staff and the community

-- Minimized waste from District operations
+- Minimize waste from District operations

 Stewardship of assets maintained